tmtsoftware/csw/docs/src/main/services/logging.md

 @@@note

-With this release of CSW, only the local logging is provided.
-A future release will provide the centralized logging facility.
+This page explains local logging only.
+To understand centralized logging facility refer to @ref:[this page](../commons/logging_aggregator.md).

 @@@